Jizeu Trek: Tajikistan’s Best Overnight Hike in the Pamirs

 - Sarez Travel Can arrange tours all over Tajikistan but specializes in Lake Sarez and the Bartang Valley.
 The only agency I’m aware of that can arrange Lake Sarez permits.

-- Pamir Highway Adventure I’ve met Saidali (one of the guides and owners) and he is a great, knowledgable guide in the Pamir.
+- Pamir Guides I’ve met Saidali (one of the guides and owners) and he is a great, knowledgable guide in the Pamir.

 - Pamir Horse Adventure I’ve actually gotten to meet Asli, one of the owners of this company and he’s a great guy.